Chalermdej-l/Final_Project_FredETE/README.md

 ### Step 2: Connect to the VM and install the dependency

-Open a new terminal and navigate to the clone directory and run
+Open a new terminal and navigate to the clone directory we will use this terminal to connect to our created VM.
+And run the below command

 ```
 make vm-connect